 F. The Employer has the authority to designate absences that meet the criteria of the FML.
 The use of any paid or unpaid leave for a FML qualifying event will run concurrently with, not in addition to, the use of the family medical leave for that event.
 An employee using paid leave during a FML qualifying event must follow the notice and certification requirements relating to FML usage in addition to any notice requirements relating to the paid leave.

-G. The Employer may require certification from the employee’s, family members, or covered service member’s health care provider for the purpose of qualifying for family medical leave.
+G. The Employer may require certification from the employee’s, family member’s, or covered service member’s health care provider for the purpose of qualifying for family medical leave.

 H. Personal medical leave, serious health condition leave, or serious injury or illness leave covered by family medical leave may be taken intermittently or on a reduced schedule basis when certified as medically necessary.
 Leave due to qualifying exigencies may also be taken on an intermittent basis.